pmean/build-website/text/05/PublicationQuality.md

 >     [\[PDF\]](http://bmj.com/cgi/reprint/317/7167/1181.pdf)
 >
 > which documented problems with selecting the wrong patients, not
-> studying enough of them, not studying them long  enough and not
+> studying enough of them, not studying them long<U+FFFD> enough and not
 > measuring them properly.

 [![Creative Commons